benkeser/davidbphd_blog/20201229/organized_files.md

   - Dinner consists of a pie, a hamburger, and French fries (America\!).
       - The pie is built from a crust and filling.
-          - The crust is built from these ingredients according to this pie crust recipe.
+          - The crust is built from these ingredients according to this recipe.
-          - The filling is built from these ingredients according to this
+          - The filling is built from *these ingredients* according to *this* recipe.
       - The hamburger is built from …

 This is the role of a `Makefile` and [GNU